Improving Your Credit, For Free

 Free Credit Report Dispute Letters | Click Here to Download

 After you have formally disputed an item on your credit report, the credit agency will contact the creditor.
-The creditor then has up to 30-days to report back to the credit reporting agency.
+The creditor then has up to 30-days to respond back to the credit reporting agency.
 If the creditor fails to reply within the 30-day window, the credit reporting agency is required by law to remove the item off your credit report.
 If the creditor confirms the disputed account is an error, and therefore needs to be fixed, the credit agency will comply.
 If the creditor confirms that the account is indeed being reported accurately, the credit reporting agency will notify you, and nothing will be changed on your credit report.

-Hiring a Professional Credit Repair Company
+Professional Credit Repair Companies

-Working With a Life House Financial
+Life House Financial Promise